QU35TMJ/sampleweb/README.md

 # portfolio
-A web developer's portfolio using github pages
+A sample portfolio using github pages